neilha/elasticsearch_version_switch/README.md

 ### Usage

-You may need to assign execute permissions to the scripts before you can exexute them
+You may need to assign execute permissions to the scripts before you can run them

 ```bash
 chmod +x install_1_7.bash